-The Board meets, at a minimum, once every quarter with ad-hoc meetings being held whenever it was deemed necessary.
-The Board held a strategy session in November 2022.
-Directors, in accordance with the Articles of Association of the Company, attend meetings either in person or via tele / video conferencing.
+The Board meets, at a minimum, once every quarter with ad-hoc meetings being held whenever it is deemed necessary.Directors, per the Articles of Association of the Company, attend meetings either in person or via tele / video conferencing.
+The Board also held a Strategy Session on 06 November 2023.

 Directors are provided with comprehensive board documentation at least seven days prior to each of the scheduled meetings.
-Below is Directors Board meetings attendance register in 2022.
+Below is Directors Board meetings attendance register in 2023.